 - 7.1.
-Each Faculty Level Fitness to Practise Committee will normally comprise three voting members (including the Chair), which shall include at least one person from: - 7.1.1. the programme with which the student is registered or alternatively, who holds membership with the relevant professional regulator; and - 7.1.2. a school within the University other than that with which the student is registered.
+Each Faculty Level Fitness to Practise Committee will normally comprise at least three members, which shall be drawn from the list below: - 7.1.1.
+A trained FtP Chair (mandatory) - 7.1.2.
+An academic from the programme with which the student is registered (mandatory)